apache/airflow/dev/breeze/doc/adr/0012-asking-user-for-confirmation.md

 the operation should quit without making any change.

-2) If there is a long-running (but not disruptive) operation that user directly requested (for example building and image by `build-image` command), there should be no question asked unless there is some condition that could change the length of the action (for example when we realise that the user have not rebased to the latest main and rebuilding the image might take far longer than initially anticipated by the user).
+2) If there is a long-running (but not disruptive) operation that user directly requested (for example building and image by `ci-image build` command), there should be no question asked unless there is some condition that could change the length of the action (for example when we realise that the user have not rebased to the latest main and rebuilding the image might take far longer than initially anticipated by the user).
 In case of such unexpected condition the default answer should be "quit" as well without timeout.